CraftAcademyLabs/ca_course/react_bmi.md

 export default App;
 ```

-So everytime we change the value of the input, it will set the state to that value.
+So, every time we change the value of the input, it will set the state to that value.

-So now lets use those numbers to calculate the BMI of the person.
+So now let's use those numbers to calculate the BMI of the person.

 We are going to create a new component that displays the result.

 Run this in the terminal:

 `touch src/DisplayResult.js`

-First of we need to setup everything that a react component needs.
+First, we need to set up everything that a react component needs.

 The file should look like this:

 ```jsx